sTI1ROdIfSaLrUcx/Fixed-Sheilds-Addon/README.md

 ## The only thing I'm doing is providing the shields for use by suit servers; I didn't even make them.
 At your own peril, use the sheilds.
 If there is an exploit inside, that is not my fault.
+The real owner is Vectivus all credit goes to him (Vectivus#9999) (qrex.wtf)